HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 agile when things went awry—which they often do.

-Here's a [doc plan template](https://todhilton.com/technicalwriting/doc-plan-template/) that I created for myself and use regularly, which combined aspects I liked from 5-6 other templates.
+Here's a [doc plan template](https://todhilton.com/technicalwriting/doc-plan-template/) that I created for myself and use regularly, which combines aspects I liked from 5-6 other templates.

 ## Organization